reynat/graphql-music-catalog/tutorial-instructions/3-null-propagation.md

 # Part 3: Null Propagation
+1. Run `git checkout 3-null-propagation-code`.

-1. Observe what is returned when the following query is run:
+2. Observe what is returned when the following query is run:
 ``` graphql
 query {
   album(id: "invalid-id") {